The way forward

 Will all the stock/listings fed in go automatically to my website?

 It depends.
 If management has configured the system so has that your stock is private by default, then your stock will not show on your website.
-You can however choose on your stock if you want it to go public.
+You can however choose on your stock if you want it to go public, or not.

 Still more questions – my old data